Clearing the Shopware Cache

 • Shopware installation

-As the command actively intervenes in the file system structure, it should not be executed with the root user.
-The root user will become the owner and group owner of the cache directory, which will cause your store to directly return an error 500 and result in downtime.
+Since this command actively modifies the file system structure, it should not be executed as the root user.
+This will make the root user the owner and group owner of the cache directory, causing your store to immediately return a 500 error and resulting in downtime.

-Establish an SSH connection with the corresponding system user on your server and navigate to the project directory of your Shopware installation:
+Establish an SSH connection with the appropriate system user on your server and navigate to the project directory of your Shopware installation:

 cd /var/www/path/to/shopware